PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "But I'm one of your key suppliers!" protested Rattick

-"He might steal your wondrous lantern," protested Relan.
+"He's going to run off and steal the torch," said Relan, displaying the first glimmers of wisdom.

-"That's okay," said Boltac, "if he stole it from me, he'd have nobody else to sell it back to.
-But if he makes you nervous, poke him with your sword a little bit.
+"That's okay," said Boltac, "if he stole it from me, he wouldn't have anybody to sell it back to.
+But if he makes you nervous, go ahead and poke him with your sword a little bit.
 Don't kill him, just make him leak."

 "Shh," said Rattick.

 "Shh yourself, you crooked bastard," said Boltac.

 "What's that noise," asked Relan?
-Everyone fell silent and realized that each step was taking them closer towards a truly horrible rumbling noise.
+Everyone fell silent.
+In the distance, they could hear a horrible rumbling noise.

-The noise was intermittent and sounded like someone exhaling through a gigantic set of lungs filled with gravel.
-Then silence.
-Then that same, horrible, ingeopulmonary rumble.
+As the approached the noise came and went in waves.
+It sounded like someone gigantic trying to exhaling through a set of lungs filled with gravel.
+It was a horrible, ingeopulmonary rumble.

 "That's the troll," said Rattick.

 "Doing what?" asked Relan.

-Rattick waited until the sound had rumbled through the corridor again.
-It was far too loud to talk over.
+Rattick waited until after the sound had rumbled through the corridor again.

-"Snoring," whispered Rattick into the sudden silence.
+"Snoring," whispered Rattick into the silence.
 "Which is a good thing for you, stout Merchant.
 What I suggest is that you keep to the shadows.
-Advance while it's snoring.
+Advance only while it's snoring.
 Then you take your sword and plunge it right in his ear.
-It's really the only vulnerable place on the whole of a Troll."
+It's one of the only vulnerable places on a Troll."

 "I don't have a sword," said Boltac.